MarynaKindras/MarynaKindras/README.md

 ### Hi there 👋
 - 🔭 I’m currently pursuing a master's degree in computer science
-- 🌱 I’m currently learning Relational Databases: Concepts and Techniques
+- 🌱 I’m currently learning Introduction to Software Development and Quality Control
 <!--
 **MarynaKindras/MarynaKindras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.